An introduction to Dublin’s bridges

-From sylvan Lucan, where the River Liffey gently curves toward Dublin City to where sea, sky and river meet on Dublin’s eastern fringe, the Liffey boasts some 24 bridges.
+From Lucan, where the Liffey gently curves toward Dublin City, to the point where it meets the sea on Dublin’s eastern fringe, the river boasts some 24 bridges.
 And there are fascinating stories to tell about each of them…